 Data are completed by a End-of-Message (EOM) word, consisting of 2 NRZ consecutive ones or zeroes.
-Even in case of FSK modulation, the data must be completed by a EOM and not by simply stopping the RF telegram.
 If the complement of the Header word is received, output data are complemented too.

 The following example shows a complete message with Preamble, ID, Header words followed by 2 data bits, and an EOM.
 The preamble is placed at the beginning of both ID and Header words.